julian-klode/lingolang/docs/basics.md

 ```

 #### Arrays and slices
-As mentioned before, an array is a value type and a slice is a pointer into an array, created either by slicing an existing array or using an anonymous backing store:
+As mentioned before, an array is a value type and a slice is a pointer into an array, created either by slicing an existing array or by using `make()` to create a slice, which will create an anonymous array to hold the elements.

 ```go
 slice1 := make([]int, 2, 5) // 5 elements allocated, 2 initialized to 0